Resting Anchor

 The following is an explanation of how the process more or less works:

-Site Note IconNote: If you often print large forms, you may want to increase the time.
-This delay is needed because changing the Hidden attribute immediately (in the end of the DocumentBeforePrint routine) would happen before the PrintPreviewAndPrint command runs (We are not sure why, but it just doesn't work).
+1. If you often print large forms, you may want to increase the delay.
+This delay is needed because changing the Hidden attribute immediately (at the end of the DocumentBeforePrint routine) would happen before the PrintPreviewAndPrint command has time to spool the content to the printer queue.

-The second method, similar to the first, employs the application event "DocumentBeforePrint," repurposed Print commands and a temporary alteration of the placeholder text itself.
+The second method, similar to the first, employs the application event "DocumentBeforePrint," repurposed Print commands and a temporary alteration of the PHT object itself.

-Site Note Icon Note: If you have already created the modules using Method 1 then simply delete the existing content in the modules.
+Site Note Icon Note: If you have already created the modules using method I then simply delete the existing content in the modules.
 Do not attempt to use both methods simultaneously.

 VBA Script: